zipper3030/intro-to-pygame/WorkshopGuide.md

 2. Spawn the treasure chest in random locations each level.
 3. Make enemies move up and down, in addition to left and right.
 Add randomness to their movements to make it more tricky for the player to guess where they are headed.
 Alternatively, you could have them attempt to follow the player, by tracking the player's position relative to their own.
 4. Create "power-up" objects that can give your frog a speed boost, or temporary invincibility, or other perks.
+5. Create a projectile that the player can shoot at the enemies to destroy them.